Planting trees to capture and store carbon

 Carbon accounting - Projects should account for the sequestration and emissions of the project in all relevant carbon pools.
 This should be compared to the baseline scenario, or what would have happened in the absence of the project and also adjusted for leakage, or changes to carbon stocks outside the project boundary as a result of the project going ahead.

 Avoiding double counting - The scheme as a whole needs to make sure that carbon from each project is only counted once.
-For this reason we have created the Register of UK Woodland Carbon Projects.
+The UK Woodland Carbon Registry gives the details and status of each project and tracks the listing, ownership, and use of each carbon unit.

 The primary focus of businesses and individuals should be to reduce direct emissions of greenhouse gases.
 Where this is not possible, woodland creation offers a cost-effective and tangible way of soaking up some of the CO2 that has been released into the atmosphere.
 Currently, woodlands soak up around 2% of the UK’s annual emissions of greenhouse gases (in CO2e), but with increased planting rates, have the potential to soak up much more, thus being one of many measures that can help mitigate the effects of our emissions.
 The Code will provide the reassurance that this is done to a recognised standard.